DrGregoryHouse/AngularJS_GetSterted/README.md

 README.md                --> general information about this repository.
 ```

-Changes to be made to the next step:
+Changes to be made to step 1:
 - Add the 'angular.js' script.
 - Add the `ngApp` directive to bootstrap the application.